usc-caisplusplus/scroll-data-preprocessing/README.md

-Here's a structured **README.md** for the repository based on the provided files:

----

 # Scroll Data Preprocessing

 This repository contains data preprocessing scripts for handling scroll dataset images and segmentation masks.
 The pipeline includes dataset preparation, normalization, augmentation, and model training using **PyTorch Lightning** and **TimeSformer** for temporal segmentation.